Spoomer/RawPrint/README.md

 RawPrint
 ========

-.Net library to send files directly to a Windows printer bypassing the printer driver.
+.Net Standard library to send files directly to a Windows printer bypassing the printer driver.

 Send PostScript, PCL or other print file types directly to a printer.

-Requires .Net 4 runtime on Windows XP to 10 and Server 2003 to 2012.

 Usage: